ssmlee04/blog/_posts/2017-08-02-elixir-basics.md

 Doctests:

 You can write tests directly from the documentation.
+Yay~

 ### GenServers: